Theodoros Xenophontos (Interview 3)

 Occupation(s)

 He worked as a clerk in the electrical department of the Amiandos Asbestos Mine.
 He also worked in the telephone exchange in Amiandos during the EOKA struggle (the telephone exchange was owned by the mining company).
 During this period, he also took over a gas station that the mining company owned that was initially run by a Turkish Cypriot woman who fled due to the EOKA struggle.
 Afterwards, he did electrical installation in his native village of Kyperounda.
 In Canada, he worked as an electrical foreman on the SkyDome (now the Rogers Centre).
-In 1974, he was the Treasurer of the Cyprus Relief Fund.
+In 1974, he was the Treasurer of the Cyprus Relief Fund of Ontario.

 Parents Occupation(s)